SuReLI/laber/README.md

 # Large Batch Experience Replay

-This repo's contents allow to reproduce the experiments of the "Large Batch Experience Replay" paper, under review at NeurIPS 2021.
+This repo's contents allow to reproduce the experiments of the "Large Batch Experience Replay" paper.

 # Citation